imyu37/glassplotter/README.md

 ![MDI](image/Screenshot_MDI.png)

 ## Overview
 GlassPlotter is an open source, desktop glass map viewer.
 This application is capable of visualizing Abbe diagram, plotting property curves and showing datasheets.
-It aims to be useful for daily work of diverse optical engineers.
+It aims to be useful for daily work of diverse optical designers.

 ## Key Features
-- Overlay viewing of glassmaps
+- Interactive exploring of glassmaps
-  - We, optical designers, eager to find the best material to satisfy the target function.
-This application helps us with searching optical glasses from different suppliers.
+  - Optical designers eager to find the best material to satisfy the target function.
+This application helps with exploring various optical glasses from different suppliers.
-- Support User Defined Curve
+- Support user defined curve
   - Each of the suppliers defines its own "normal line", which confuses us in comparing glasses.
-This application displays the glass properties on the same basis.
+This application displays the glass properties on the same basis by plotting user defined curve.
 - Easy to use
-  - Optical engineers are not always familiar with programming.
-GlassPlotter is a stand-alone application with good-looking GUI.
+  - Optical designers are not always familiar with programming.
+GlassPlotter is developed as a stand-alone application and serves reasonable GUI, which will support diverse optical designers.

 ## Getting Started
 Executable binaries for Windows/Mac can be downloaded in [Release page](https://github.com/heterophyllus/glassplotter/releases/latest).